moka-guys/dnanexus_send_email_empty_vcf/README.md

 * This app loops through all the vcf files, selecting the desired vcf file (varscan.vcf - not varscan.bedfiltered.vcf)
 * If there are no variants in the file , add this to a list of 'empty' vcfs
 * Once all files have been read an email is sent to the moka-guys mailing list and, if provided, to the email(s) stated in the input.
+* If there are 0 empty VCFs an email is still sent confirming that this check has been performed.

 ## Created by